Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Chemotherapy | $40,000

 A typical chemotherapy regimen for mesothelioma includes pemetrexed and cisplatin.
-According to a recent report, six cycles of treatment with this combination cost $38,779.
+According to one report, six cycles of treatment with this combination cost $38,779.

 Surgery | $60,000